-This is the thing about most advice (on any topic really).
-It’s not that it doesn’t work, it’s that it doesn’t work for everybody.
-Any habit you are trying to change or create needs to take into account your unique personality, lifestyle and challenges.
+It’s not that it doesn’t work; it’s that it doesn’t work for everybody.
+Any habit you are trying to change or create needs to take into account your unique personality, lifestyle, and challenges.

-There is a perfect morning routine that will make YOU happy and productive all day—you just have to find yours.
+A perfect morning routine will make YOU happy and productive all day—you just have to find yours.

 Table of Contents